ubalklen/Tomatology/README.md

 Logistic regression is a simple yet powerful method of data classification.
 It draws an optimal hyperplane that best separates previously categorized data and allows one to predict which category unseen data should be labeled.

-The [prepare_and_train.py](prepare_and_train.py) file reads all training data, prepares the inputs and trains a logisitc regression model.
+The [prepare_and_train.py](prepare_and_train.py) file reads all training data, prepares the inputs and trains a logistic regression model.

 The parameters of the final model can be seem in the [Parameters](Parameters.md) page.